DaryltheSquire/Comp3020Group20/README.md

 		"price": 200,
 	}
 ]

+current-items [...]
 ```

 - payment screen: not done, needs to have layout done and then javascript functionality done.
 - current order screen: not done, still needs javascript functionality that renders items that are in the cookie.
 - write-up: just need to add any bugs that exist, and a project description.
 	- project description: how the prototype was built, and major features exposed, any screenshots of the interface, showcase what we're proud of and the strengths of the system.

+- have a "past orders" section after submitting the order
+- call for help should show a popup
+- submit order should show a popup, bring the user back to the grid, and move current order items into past orders
+- payment button should bring the user to the payment screen, and then show all of the current and past items and let the user drag stuff into boxes.